hakimzenata/Ising_model/README.md

 # Ising_model
-This is a simulation of multiple magnetique system using Ising equation and Montecarlo simulation with Metropolis algorithm
+This is a simulation of multiple magnetic systems using Ising equation and Montecarlo simulation with Metropolis algorithm